Personally Identifiable Information

 [...] for example, first and last name, address, work telephone number, email address, home telephone number, and general educational credentials.
 The definition of PII is not anchored to any single category of information or technology.
 Rather, it requires a case-by-case assessment of the specific risk that an individual can be identified.
 Non-PII can become PII whenever additional information is made publicly available, in any medium and from any source, that, when combined with other available information, could be used to identify an individual.

 We want people to feel sound ethically and legally when they contribute to PDAP.
-To that end, we need to do these things:
+To that end, these are our goals:

 - 2.Avoid aggregating already-public PII in a way that would make it more usable (e.g. turning arrests from different jurisdictions into a unified database).
 Citation.

 - We don't want to become or facilitate a database of people impacted by the legal system.

 - 3.Strive for completion, and not be accused of editorializing by omission.

 - We can track whether a given Data Source contains PII.